Katrioska/Random_Encryptor2/README.md

 ### Pre-Alpha 1.1.0 (25/08/2020)
 Very main functions of Random Encryptor 2 are working, but still running in console.

+## IN THE NEAR FUTURE, I WILL WORK IN THIS PROJECT

 ## Developers
 * **[Katrioska](https://github.com/Katrioska)** >>> Main developer.